The Final Project: Professional Reports and Theses

 - You can write a Masters Thesis

-Most students choose to write a professional report rather than a thesis.
+Most students choose to write a Professional Report (PR) rather than a thesis.
 Your decision should be based on: 1) the purpose of the project for you; 2) the types of questions that interest you, and 3) the coursework that comes with each option.
-A professional report is typically a more applied project and can allow you to produce an example of the type of work that you hope to do after graduation.
-PR topics are more practice oriented and often result in recommendations for a specific place.
+A PR is typically a more applied project and can allow you to produce an example of the type of work that you hope to do after graduation.
+PR topics are more practice-oriented and often result in recommendations for a specific place.
 You can think of a PR as a work sample that you will be able to show to prospective employers to give them a sense of your interests and skills.
 A thesis is typically a more academic project and places greater emphasis on theories framing your topic and justification of your particular research questions and study site.
 You should also allow more time to conduct thesis research.
 Students intending to pursue doctoral studies often choose to do a thesis.
 Students in the Latin American Studies and Sustainable Design dual degrees are required to choose the thesis option.

 The thesis option requires that you dedicate more of your electives to your thesis project.
 Thesis students are required to take Research Design (offered in the fall semester only) and two semesters of Thesis research and writing time (Thesis A and Thesis B).
 You must take Thesis B the semester you graduate.
-Professional Report students take only one writing course (Professional Report), which must be taken the semester that you graduate.
+PR students take only one writing course (Professional Report), which must be taken the semester that you graduate.

-The first step toward completion of your PR or Thesis is to write a short abstract that presents your topic and why you want to research it.
+The first step toward completion of your PR or thesis is to write a short abstract that presents your topic and why you want to research it.
 The abstract is a 150-250-word description of the topic, why it’s important, and how you want to study it.
 You will (1) describe the broader planning debate/issue/concern that you wish to engage with, (2) describe the specific case AND place that you want to investigate, explaining why this case AND place might illuminate this broader debate/issue/concern in planning, (3) propose tentative research question(s), and (4) explain methods you might want to use.
 Once you submit your abstract, you will be matched with faculty members who will serve as your readers and help you with the following step: your proposal.

 2) specify the questions/hypotheses that will be addressed; 3) delineate the methodology you will use, and explain why it is appropriate to your questions; 4) include a provisional chapter outline; 5) include a research plan and timeline; and, 6) include a source bibliography.
 Please see the following examples of PR proposals: